top of page

 Wadi Climbing: Quiet Resistance in the West Bank

-Radical Philosophy Review, 2024.
+Radical Philosophy Review, 2024

 Palestinian rock climbers in the West Bank ascend towering limestone cliffs despite being forcibly dispossessed and targeted by Israeli military and violent settlers.
 This paper examines their actions from the perspective of Quiet Resistance – a form of resistance where one is motivated by personal reasons to pursue activities that are obstructed by oppression.
 I explain what Quiet Resistance is, how it differs from political protest, and what makes it distinctively valuable.
 Then, I explain how Quiet Resistance allows the Palestinian climbers to maintain sources of meaning in life under oppressive circumstances.
-Further, as a form of symbolic action, it allows the climbers to forge a profound connection to their rightful land.
+Further, as a form of symbolic action, it allows the climbers to forge a profound connection to their land.

 Feminist Philosophy and Film: The Conditions of Sexual Violence in Marilyn Frye's Politics of Reality and Joyce Chopra's Smooth Talk.